anuragkapur/anuragkapur.github.io/blog/reading/_posts/2025-01-31-reading-summary.md

 - [3] [Financial Times, Jan 2025: OpenAI says it has evidence China’s DeepSeek used its model to train competitor](https://www.ft.com/content/a0dfedd1-5255-4fa9-8ccc-1fe01de87ea6)

 # Google offers voluntary exit to US based platform and devices employees
-After an internal merge of 2 large organisations, Google has offered employess of its US based Platform and Devices team, working on Android, Pixel hardware etc voluntary exits.
+After an internal merge of 2 large organisations, Google has offered employees of its US based Platform and Devices team, working on Android, Pixel hardware etc voluntary exits.
 Google wants the employees who remain to be "deeply committed to our mission and focused on building great products, with speed and efficiency".
 ## References
 - [1] [The Verge, Jan 2025: Google offers ‘voluntary exit’ to all US platforms and devices employees](https://www.theverge.com/news/603432/google-voluntary-exit-platforms-devices-team)